COP28 President calls for ambitious climate action at Arctic Circle Assembly

 PHOTO

+- “At the heart of all our efforts on climate action is our collective goal of protecting people, lives and livelihoods,” said Dr. Al Jaber.

+- Dr. Al Jaber urges attendees to support the four pillars of the COP28 Action Plan to deliver on the Paris Agreement promise to keep global warming within 1.5°C.

-REYKJAVIK, Iceland - Dr. Sultan bin Ahmed Al Jaber, Minister of Industry and Advanced Technology and COP28 President, delivered a keynote address at the opening session of the 2023 Arctic Circle Assembly in Reykjavik, Iceland, highlighting the dangerous impact of climate change on fragile, Arctic ecosystems and calling on nations to support the COP28 Action Agenda to keep the Paris Agreement goals within reach.
+Reykjavik: COP28 President Dr. Sultan Al Jaber delivered a keynote address at the opening session of the 2023 Arctic Circle Assembly in Reykjavik, Iceland, highlighting the dangerous impact of climate change on fragile, Arctic ecosystems and calling on nations to support the COP28 Action Agenda to keep the Paris Agreement goals within reach.

 “For the last 10 years, the Arctic Circle has been leading the conversation around the impact of the climate on fragile Arctic ecosystems,” Dr. Al Jaber told delegates.
 “This group has alerted the world to the fact that the Arctic is warming around four times faster than the rest of the planet.”

-The Arctic Circle Assembly is the largest annual international gathering on the Arctic with over 2,000 attendees from more than 60 countries, including the Chairman of the Arctic Circle, Ólafur Ragnar Grímsson; the Prime Minister of Iceland, Katrín Jakobsdóttir; Denmark’s Minister for Foreign Affairs, Lars Lokke Rasmussen, policymakers from other nations, indigenous leaders, scientists, activists and representatives from business, civil society, and other stakeholders.
+The Arctic Circle Assembly is the largest annual international gathering on the Arctic with over 2,000 attendees from more than 60 countries, including the Chairman of the Arctic Circle, Ólafur Ragnar Grímsson, the Prime Minister of Iceland, H.E.
+Katrín Jakobsdóttir, Denmark’s Minister for Foreign Affairs, Lars Lokke Rasmussen, policy makers from other nations, indigenous leaders, scientists, activists and representatives from business, civil society, and other stakeholders.
 The event will feature more than 700 speakers and 200 sessions, with a major focus on climate change and energy security.

 “The world must cut 22 gigatons of greenhouse gas emissions in the next seven years to keep 1.5°C in reach,” Dr. Al Jaber declared.
 “This is a massive task that will require nothing short of global unity.”